r94l/cloud-best-practices/linux-chroot.md

-### “I used to find Linux administration intimidating until this challenge forced me to level up.”
+### I used to find Linux administration intimidating until this challenge forced me to level up.

 I was working on a project where a customer lost access to a critical Linux server.
 SSH was inaccessible, the OS wouldn’t boot, and backups weren’t immediately usable.
 Downtime was growing, and I needed a fast solution.